‘Game Of Thrones’: 9 Incredible Details You May Have Missed From Season 7, Episode 5

 6. Speaking of Sam, he’s now the Lord of Horn Hill.
 Sam was right to pack up his family and leave the Citadel, given how the Maesters treated him.
 They even shared a good laugh behind closed doors over their failure to tell him his father and his brother had died.
 Sam’s father Randyll Tarly held him in low regard, preferring his more knightly brother Dickon.
 Now they’ve both have been incinerated by Drogon and Sam is their only male heir.
 Normally, that would mean he becomes Lord Tarly, though he may choose to leave his sister Talla in charge of the estate.

 5. Is Cersei pregnant, or is she lying?
 While she seemed happy about it, Time wrote fans responded with a “collective ‘ew'” and many said they believe Cersei was lying.
-Although Game of Thrones doesn’t give her age, Olenna Tyrell told Tywin Lannister “her change [menopause] will be upon her before long,” when he proposed marrying Cersei to her son Loras.
+Although Game of Thrones doesn’t give her age, Olenna Tyrell told Tywin Lannister “her change [menopause] will be upon her before long” when he proposed marrying Cersei to her son Loras.
 Faking a pregnancy could also bring Jaime closer to her, as she clearly saw his meeting with Tyrion as a betrayal and worries his faith in her is wavering.
 But if she is pregnant, it could backfire.
 Every time she tries to avoid the dire fates prophesized for her, she makes them come true.
 Call it wishful thinking, but many fans say Cersei won’t make it to the end of the series.
 And if Daenerys becomes evil as discussed below, Game of Thrones won’t need Cersei to play the role of top antagonist.

 4. Jon Snow’s special moment with Drogon was even more special than you might think.
 Drogon didn’t just take a liking to Jon Snow, he purred and nuzzled up to him like a cat while an astonished Daenerys looked on.
 Game of Thrones fans have known about Jon Snow’s parents since last season, when Bran saw Lyanna Stark hand her newborn baby to her brother Ned before she died.
 But, as Mashable notes, this moment was Jon and Daenerys’ first clue that he may be a Targaryen.